How to Stay Consistent With Exercise

 Right now, if you arenโ€™t consistently exercising but you know you should, and even say you โ€˜wantโ€™ to or youโ€™ve โ€˜tried toโ€™ the truth is, that for whatever reason itโ€™s more comfortable for you to stay the same than it is to change.
 If you can accept that, that’s the first step to making a change.

-This is why so many people join fitness programs, work with personal trainers or follow influencers expecting to get motivation from them, but that doesnโ€™t work.
+This is why so many people join exercise programs, work with personal trainers or follow influencers expecting to get motivation from them, but that doesnโ€™t work.
 Because no one can make you want something you donโ€™t desire for yourself.
 With trainers and workout programs can provide inspiration and help you get the best out of yourself, ultimately YOU have to want it.ย

 So now that weโ€™ve established that you are already motivated.
 Letโ€™s have a look at how to make motivation work for you, rather than against you.